 This coloration varies greatly based on their location, with desert coyotes having less black and white than mountain-dwelling breeds.

 What Do Coyotes Eat?

-They have even been known to eat domestic feed or even animal poop during harsh winter months.
+Oddly enough, they’re known to supplement their diets with fruits, vegetables, and grasses when meat is scarce.
+They have also been known to eat domestic feed or even animal poop during harsh winter months.

 Coyotes rarely create their own dens, instead choosing to take up residence in small caves, hollowed logs, or abandoned dens.
 Fox and badger holes are common starting points for a coyote den and are simply enlarged to suit the coyote’s needs.